Best Probiotics for Breastfeeding Moms

 Generally speaking, a high-quality probiotic should typically include between 1 and 10 billion CFU for each strain indicated on the label.

-Before you grab a probiotic, you’ll need to check if the strains in the pills match your needs.
+Before you grab a probiotic, you’ll need to check if the probiotic strains match your needs.

-Some of the best probiotics will contain at least one of these two most researched and well-known probiotic bacteria:
+Some of the best probiotics for breastfeeding will contain at least one of these two most researched and well-known probiotic bacteria:

 Lactobacillus